-This Resolution acts on the attached Wildfire Safety Division's (WSD's) conditional approval of the WMP submitted by Liberty Utilities/CalPeco Electric (Liberty) on February 7, 2020.
-The Resolution finds that Liberty is in compliance with the requirements for WMPs set forth in Assembly Bill (AB) 1054, codified at Public Utilities Code (Pub.
+This Resolution acts on the attached Wildfire Safety Division's (WSD) approval of the Wildfire Mitigation Plan (WMP) submitted by Bear Valley Electric Service, an affiliate of Golden State Water Company (BVES) on February 7, 2020, with a revised version submitted on March 6, 2020.
+BVES failed to use the required format for 2020 WMPs and instead used a completely different template from its 2019 filing.
+The Resolution finds that BVES is in compliance, subject to conditions, with the requirements for WMPs set forth in Assembly Bill (AB) 1054, codified at Public Utilities Code (Pub.
 Util.
 Code) Section 8386(c) and the WMP Guidelines issued by the Commission to electrical corporations.
 Section 8386 requires that electrical corporations' WMPs contain 22 elements; the full list of elements appears in Appendix E to this Resolution.

 There are three possible actions for the WSD and Commission in response to any electrical corporation's WMP: approval, denial, or approval with conditions.
 In the case of the WMP resolved here, we ratify the WSD's action to approve the WMP with conditions.
-To the extent we do not impose conditions on elements of the WMP, that element is approved.
+To the extent the WSD does not impose conditions on elements of the WMP, that element is approved.